AdrienPoupa/docker-compose-nas/README.md

 For the first time, run `./update-config.sh` to update the applications base URLs and set the API keys in `.env`.

-Get your qBittorrent password from `docker compose logs qbittorrent` and change it in the UI and in `.env.`

 If you want to show Jellyfin information in the homepage, create it in Jellyfin settings and fill `JELLYFIN_API_KEY`.

 ## Environment Variables